Fairness Index V1 pilot complete. Bangladesh baseline: OFI 1.74/5.0 — 86 responses. The PlayerOne platform now collects live FI data in-simulation.

 Audrey Tang — Former Minister for Digital, Taiwan

-Replied to CARO’s outreach, tried the PlayerOne prototype, and called it “fascinating.”
-The first major international governance figure to engage directly with CARO’s work — and the credibility that opened every subsequent international door.
+Tried the PlayerOne prototype and called it “fascinating.”
+The first major international governance figure to engage directly with CARO’s work.

 World Democracy Congress 2025

-“The Meta-Right to Structural Fairness: Rebuilding Governance for Transitional Democracies through Equitism” — Paper ID 102 — accepted and presented.
-The first formal international academic presentation of CARO’s governance framework before a peer audience of democracy researchers.
+“The Meta-Right to Structural Fairness” — Paper ID 102 — accepted and presented.
+The first formal international academic presentation of the Equitism framework.

 A.N.M.
 Nuruddin — Chief Architect & Founder, CARO